-Andragogy was born from a desire to encourage a practice of lifelong learning.
+Andragogy was born from a desire to encourage the practice of lifelong learning.
 With this in mind, it is important for us to know that adult learning is nothing if not practical, historical, and necessary.

 Getting started with adult learning

-To start, it’s important to note that adults approach learning differently than children.
+As we mentioned, it’s important to note that adults approach learning differently than children.

 Beyond motivation, what makes adult learners unique from children?